 How to make vegan beef stew

 Making vegan beef stew is super easy.
-This is an affordable dish which uses onions, carrots and mushrooms as solid ingredients.
+This is an affordable dish that uses onions, carrots and mushrooms as solid ingredients.
 We sometimes like to add a little spinach to the dish and hence this is an optional ingredient.

 You will also need garlic, 100g tomato paste, 500 ml ale, 500 ml water, oregano, thyme and sage.
-We used a local German ale but you can literally use any type of vegan ale you actually like to drink.
+We used a local British ale but you can literally use any type of vegan ale you actually like to drink.
 Remember that your vegan beef stew will actually take its flavours from the ale you'll be cooking with.

 Start the vegan beef stew by shredding the mushrooms.
 Using your fingers pull the oyster mushrooms apart until you get long thin strips.
 Set them aside.